 - Active Learning.
-Taking notes, asking questions and taking responsibility for your own learning. - Working with others in group activities: A chain is only as strong as its weakest link.
+Taking notes, asking questions and taking responsibility for your own learning while camera is on to connect with students and professional educational environment. - Working with others in group activities: A chain is only as strong as its weakest link.
 Don't drag your team down by refusing to get involved. - Attending class regularly.
-If you aren't here, you can't learn. - Cameras on for participation credit.
+If you aren't here, you can't learn.